 The Value of Homeschool Curriculum in Dollars and Cents

-Suitability: Considering an All-in-One Homeschool Package
+Suitability: Considering an All-in-One Homeschool Curriculum Package

-Considering a Tailor-made Homeschool Package
+Considering a Tailor-made Homeschool Curriculum Package

 Suitability: Considering Your Teaching Style

 Do you enjoy reading out loud?
 Would you rather communicate directions through written form, verbal instructions, or an example?
-Do you enjoy providing frequent guidance as your child works; or do you prefer having an independent learner?
+Do you enjoy giving lots of guidance as your child works, or do you prefer having an independent learner?
+If the lessons need to be taught in a way that doesn’t fit your teaching style, the curriculum might not be a good choice.
+As you contemplate the options, take into consideration your teaching preferences.
+You may need to be flexible, as you’ll also consider your child’s learning style.

 Suitability: Considering Your Child’s Learning Style